Another-Joy/Lead-Leadger/Lead Ledger/RuleBook/Game Rules.md

 Then, the Main Phase starts, with the first player beginning.

 # Main Phase

 ## Actions
-Each player activates one unit, then passes the turn to the other player.
-The same unit can be activated any number of times in a row.

-When activating a Unit, it can either make a move action or an attack action, unless stated otherwise.

 Each turn the active player gets a Major and a Minor Action to spend on units.
 These can be spent in any unit, within the following restrictions:
 - The Major Action must be spent first, or not spent at all.
 - A unit cannot shoot twice with the same weapon.